Archivo General de la Nación (Mexico)

 The Archivo General de la Nación (Spanish for "General Archive of the Nation"; abbreviated AGN) is charged by the Mexican state to "be the governing body of the national archives and the central consultative entity of the Federal Executive."
-The writer Edmundo O'Gorman was its general director from 1938 until 1952.
-It is considered the most important among its class in the Americas and one of the most important in the entire world.
+The historian Edmundo O'Gorman was its general director from 1938 until 1952.

 Since 1980, the archives have been housed in the Palacio de Lecumberri in Mexico City, a former prison.